blog-ftr-img

 Ans: Let’s say your business has a starting cash balance of $50,000, projected inflows of $120,000, and projected outflows of $40,000.
 Using the cash flow forecast formula, your fore-casted cash flow for the period will be $50,000 + $120,000 – $40,000 = $130,000.

-Q: How can a cash flow forecast be made accurate?
+Q: How can accurate cash flow forecasts be made?

 Ans: To make an accurate cash flow forecast, scope out your financial plan for the forecasting period, add up all forms of incoming cash and all sources of cash outflows, and maintain the data through consistent reporting and communication.
 Leverage cash flow projection templates and cash flow forecasting software to automate reporting, track critical business metrics, and minimise potential forecasting errors.